 To ensure a safe, efficient, and supportive school environment, school officials will search students and student property where they have reasonable suspicion that some material or matter detrimental to the health, safety, and welfare of the student(s) or student body exists or that the student has possession of contraband in violation of law and district policy.
 School property such as lockers and desks for storage of personal items are provided as a convenience to students but remain the property of the school and are subject to its control and supervision.
 Students have no reasonable expectancy of privacy in the areas mentioned.
 Periodic inspections may be conducted by school authorities without a search warrant of lockers, desks, and storage areas provided by the school.
 These inspections may be conducted for any reason, and at any time.
-School officials may request the assistance of drug-sniffing dogs where appropriate.
+The school officials may also conduct routine inspections of the interiors of student bags based on the reasonable suspicion that the bag contains contraband, in violation of laws and District policy.
+School officials may request the assistance of drugs-sniffing dogs where appropriate.